1

 • Training in advocacy, organizing, and writing as well as mentorship under RCC staff

-• Participation in the RCC American Environmental Leadership Institute
+• Tuition, room, board and participation in residence at the RCC American Environmental Leadership Institute (AELI), July 21-25, 2024)

 • Access to the RCC National Advisory Council and RCC Alumni Network